 This area was previously part rural and part derelict, having been a Royal Ordnance Factory.
 Having spent several decades as the largest unsold plot of land in Europe, the Government designated it part of the New Town development in 1968 and found that it's easier to sell several thousand small plots of land with houses on them than it is to sell one enormous plot full of peat bogs and derelict bunkers.
 The population of Warrington as a whole was planned to grow by 50,000.

 These pages look at Birchwood and the A574 to explore the New Town development.
-They explore the things that survive from before the reconstruction; what the New Town development brought; what was supposed to happen but never did; and lastly, they look at the fine details of the New Town development to show how the same features are used again and again.
+They examine the things that survive from before the reconstruction, the things the New Town development brought, what was supposed to happen but never did, and lastly, they look at the fine details of the New Town development to show how the same features are used again and again.

 - Osborn, F. & Whittick, A., "New Towns" 3rd edition (1977).

 - Warrington New Town Development Corporation, "Warrington New Town: Outline Plan".

 With thanks to Keith Jones for information in this section.